deathstar/QServWindows/README.md

 done.
 QServ was written originally 7 years ago when c++ 11/17 weren't a thing.
 Now, newer compilers will not like some of the old code because of conflicting libraries and such.
 As always, patches are the only way to fix these issues.
 The GeoIP handler uses the geolite maxmind database.
 It is being patched now.
 Another issue is the IRC Bot, it should be threaded properly with detachment and reinitilization.
+If you notice a problem or bug with QServWindows, please report it here.